 The decision to liberalize visa regime with India was taken by the Armenian government on November 16, 2017, following President Sargsyan’s visit to India earlier in November.
 The decision is available at the official legislative website.
 Earlier, in February of 2017, Armenia took the first step in liberalizing the visa regime for Indians by allowing Indian residents of certain Gulf countries (U.A.E., Kuwait, Qatar, Bahrain, Oman) to get visa on arrival.
 Now all Indian nationals, irrespective of their residence, qualify for e-visas or visas on arrival.
 Armenia issues visas valid for 21 or 120 days, extendable by another 60 days.
 For longer stays residence permits are issued.

 These changes make Armenia the most attractive country in Europe for Indians, at least from the immigration point of view.
-Earlier this year Serbia exempted Indians from visa requirements but the maximum stay is limited to 30 days in a year, and visitors are required to show proof of sufficient financial means (50 euros per day).
-Ukraine also recently allowed Indians to get visa on arrival, however visas are issued for up to 15 days and the paperwork involved (insurance, invitation, proof of financial means) is still considerable.
+Earlier in 2017 Serbia exempted Indians from visa requirements but the maximum stay there is limited to 30 days in a year, and visitors are required to show proof of sufficient financial means (50 euros per day).
+Ukraine also recently allowed Indians to get visas on arrival, however visas are issued for up to 15 days and the paperwork involved (insurance, invitation, proof of financial means) is still considerable.

 |Status||Max.
 Stay||Fee||Other Requirements|